-The seat belts in the passenger seating positions are equipped with either an Automatic Locking Retractor (ALR) or a cinching latch plate or both.
+The seat belts in the passenger seating positions are equipped with either a Switchable Automatic Locking Retractor (ALR) or a cinching latch plate or both.
 Both types of seat belts are designed to keep the lap portion of the seat belt tight around the child restraint so that it is not necessary to use a locking clip.
-The ALR will make a ratcheting noise if you extract the entire belt from the retractor and then allow the belt to retract into the retractor.
-For additional information on ALR, refer to "Automatic Locking Mode".
+The ALR retractor can be "switched" into a locked mode by pulling all of the webbing out of the retractor and then letting the webbing retract back into the retractor.
+If it is locked, the ALR will make a clicking noise while the webbing is pulled back into the retractor.
+For additional information on ALR, refer to the "Automatic Locking Mode" description under "Occupant Restraints."
+The cinching latch plate is designed to hold the lap portion of the seatbelt tight when webbing is pulled tight and straight through a child restraint's belt path.
+Please see the table below and the following sections for more information about both types of seat belts.